watusi/jquery-mobile-iscrollview/README.md

 Roadmap
 -------
-1.3 - Option to un-enhance widget temporarily during virtual-keyboard input (and optionally hide headers/footers) to eliminate all form input problems.
+1.3 - Option to un-enhance widget temporarily (and optionally hide headers/footers) during virtual-keyboard input on select devices (iOS first),  to eliminate all form input problems when using a virtual keyboard.

 1.3 - Better support for collapsible content (scroll on expand if expanded content below window)